 Arrange the slices of tomatoes on top.
 Season with salt, pepper, dried oregano, and drizzle with the remaining olive oil (photo 4).

-Place in the oven for 40 to 45 minutes.
+Place beans in tomato sauce in the oven for forty to forty-five minutes.

-- If you have fresh, juicy tomatoes, feel free to use them instead of tomato sauce.
+- If you have fresh, good, juicy tomatoes, feel free to use them instead of canned tomato sauce.

-- Fennel seeds are optional, but it makes a noticeable difference in the flavor of the dish.
+- Fennel seeds are optional, but it makes a noticeable difference in the flavor of the baked giant beans.

 - You can replace fresh parsley with dried parsley if that’s what you have on hand.